 Template reporting logic is related to how a supply chain model is built (such as the Cincinnati Seasonings supply chain model in the online library).
 The simulation data downloads in a sequence determined by the order in which products, facilities, and vehicles were added to or deleted from the supply chain model.
 This means you need to change the way the reporting tab reads downloaded simulation data whenever you add or delete a product, facility, or vehicle.
 Look at how the “P&L Report and KPIs” tab reads data in the “Simulation Data” tab.
 Make changes as needed.

-SPREADSHEET REPORTING TEMPLATES AVAILABLE FOR DOWNLOAD
+REPORTING TEMPLATES AVAILABLE FOR DOWNLOAD

-In addition to the monthly P&L Report, there are also templates for: Humanitarian/Military Mission Report; and a new beta test Supply Chain Optimizing Report.
+In addition to the monthly P&L Report, there are also templates for: Humanitarian/Military Mission Report; and a beta test Supply Chain Optimizing Report.
 See below for links to those reporting templates.

 1. PROFIT & LOSS REPORTING TEMPLATE – Single Product — see the reporting template on Google Drive and download a copy to your computer.
 Once in Google Drive look to upper left corner of your screen and click “File”, then click “Download as”, then select “Microsoft Excel” to download a copy of this template to your computer — Download copy of Single Product P&L Reporting Template here